Timberlok Railway Sleeper Screws

 Everyday we are asked how to fasten railway sleepers.
 In the past we'd have mentioned coach bolts etc..
 NOW we always say 'TimberLok'.
 I know that that seems really cheesy, like 'I always use Persil to remove those stubborn stains', but genuinely they ARE fantastic.

-When we had a visit from TimberLok's secret agents, we decided to set them a tough test:
+When we first received a visit from TimberLok's secret agents, we decided to set them a tough test:

 1) "Drill through softwood railway sleepers".
 Their screws easily went through pine railway sleepers without pre-drilling, and pulled the screw heads flush with the surface.